 Chinese medicine is very different to Western medicine.
 It is much older - at least 3000 years old as compared to modern Western medicine, which scrapes along with just a couple of hundred years.

-The ancient Chinese didn't have all our wonderful modern scientific systems of enquiry and analysis, but they did have something that has been lost: what can be gained from observing, smelling, touching and listening - and then thinking carefully about what results from this might mean.
+The ancient Chinese didn’t have all our wonderful modern scientific systems of enquiry and analysis.
+Instead they did something that has been lost.
+They observed, smelled, touched and listened.
+Then they thought carefully about what all that meant.

 In its own way, it is as scientific as Western medicine.